 How to Create a People-First AI Adoption Approach

 Developing a human-centric approach to artificial intelligence requires prioritizing humans in every aspect of implementation and use.
-Here are some key actions leaders must take to build an AI adoption approach that puts people first.
+A people-first AI strategy ensures that:

 Showcase contextual AI use cases on how it improves the quality of work